imesh/aws-lambda-ballerina-runtime/README.md

 # AWS Lambda Ballerina Runtime

-Currently AWS Lambda only supports Node.js, Python, Java and C#.
-For enabling any other runtime on AWS Lambda requires a wrapper function implemented in one of the above languages.
+Currently, AWS Lambda only supports Node.js, Python, Java and C#.
+For enabling any other runtime on AWS Lambda a wrapper function is required to be implemented in one of the above languages.
 This project provides a Java wrapper function for supporting Ballerina functions on AWS Lambda.

-## How to run
+## How to Run

 1. Clone this project:
    ```